BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 --
-I created a tool that looks for instantions and usage relationships and creates uml, however there's still a problem with default values, in state and vector, since the interface is never mentioned explicitly
+I created a tool that looks for instantions and usage relationships and creates uml, however there's still a problem with default values, in state and vector, since the interface is never mentioned explicitly (Trying to add type annotations fixes the interpretation by pyreverse, and I changed my tool to consider types) Types are needed for a uml based approach, no dependencies in pyreverse, but there are in mine python3 umlgenerator.py data/results/behavioural/state/simplemarket/llm/Stall_state_gpt-4o-mini-2024-07-18_20250522_200354/ python3 umlgenerator.py data/results/structural/decorator/icecream/llm/icecream_decorator_gpt-4o-mini-2024-07-18_20250522_203626/refactored